sslucifer/sslucifer/README.md

 Worked on Frameworks : **React Native**, **React JS**

-I am looking out to collaborate with anyone on **App and Web Develoment** Projects and also looking for some guidance in these too.
+I am looking out to collaborate with anyone on **App and Web Development** Projects and also looking for some guidance in these too.
 I am open to working with any form of technology and learn more.
 I am a quick learner and a critical thinker too.

 You can reach me on : [LinkedIn](https://www.linkedin.com/in/sumit-sagar-l-55a5a0121/)